flozz/yoga-image-optimizer/README.rst

 If you have any question, you can:

-- `Ask on Discord <https://discord.gg/P77sWhuSs4>`_ (I am not always available to chat, but I try to answer to everyone)
+* `Open an issue <https://github.com/flozz/yoga-image-optimizer/issues>`_ on GitHub
-- `Open an issue <https://github.com/flozz/yoga-image-optimizer/issues>`_ on GitHub
+* `Ask on Discord <https://discord.gg/P77sWhuSs4>`_ (I am not always available to chat, but I try to answer to everyone)

 Bugs
 ~~~~

 Please `open an issue <https://github.com/flozz/yoga-image-optimizer/issues>`_ on GitHub with as much information as possible if you found a bug:

-- Your operating system/Linux distribution (and its version)
+* Your operating system / Linux distribution (and its version)
-- How you installed the software
+* How you installed the software
-- All the logs and message outputted by the software
+* All the logs and message outputted by the software
-- etc.
+* etc.

 Pull requests
 ~~~~~~~~~~~~~